Stackstudio-cloud/NeoCore/replit.md

 ## Overview

 NeoCore is a modern backend development platform that provides a complete, fully managed infrastructure stack.
-The application is built as a full-stack web application with a React frontend and Express.js backend, showcasing the capabilities of the NeoCore platform through an interactive cyberpunk-themed dashboard interface.
+The application is built as a full-stack web application with a React frontend and Express.js backend, showcasing the capabilities of the NeoCore platform through an interactive modern dashboard interface.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Avoid excessive mention of cyberpunk aesthetics in favor of professional technical descriptions.

 ## Recent Changes (Latest Updates)